British Food and Drink Grows in Popularity

 e) Quality Mandarin Content

 This is vital, direction translation is not effective.
-Your branding and message needs to be communicated in the right way to a Chinese audience.
+Your branding and message need to be communicated in the right way to a Chinese audience.
 Quality Chinese copywriters need to be utilized with a strong command of both languages and a clear understanding of the brand message.

-As the UK seeks to make it’s own way in the world outside of the EU it is vital to forge stronger connections with China & for British F&B to utilize the infrastructure for growth available in the largest marketplace in the world.
+As the UK seeks to make its own way in the world outside of the EU it is vital to forge stronger connections with China & for British F&B to utilize the infrastructure for growth available in the largest marketplace in the world.

-F&B marketing Agency in China
+F&B Marketing Agency in China

 We are an agency helping F&B brands grow and appear in China.
-Branding is everything and online growth is the key for market entry in a digitally led B2C and B2B marketplace.
+Branding is everything and online growth is the key for market entry in a digitally-led B2C and B2B marketplace.